Trust Dr. Whitworth to Care for Your Pet’s Eyes

-At Whitworth Animal Clinic, Dr. Charles Whitworth offers quality veterinary ophthalmology services which include detection and treatment of some eye conditions.
+At Whitworth Animal Clinic, Dr. Charles Whitworth offers quality veterinary ophthalmology services which include detection and treatment of many eye conditions.
 Your pet’s eyes are a delicate, important part of their body.
 Taking care of them requires regular examination, accurate diagnostic testing and targeted treatment.
 Some eye conditions occur suddenly while others worsen over time.
 Having Dr. Whitworth examine your animal’s eyes can be important in keeping their eyes healthy.
-While he treats some eye conditions, he often refers his pet patients to an veterinary ophthalmology specialist.
+While he treats some eye conditions, he often refers his pet patients to Dr. Beth Gibbins White in Huntaville, AL.

 Potential symptoms of an eye problem: